SergioBossou/Descartes-project/README.md

 # Descartes-project

 This repository contains two files:
-- 'auto_insurance.ipynb' : the notebook that describes my approach
+- 'auto_insurance.ipynb' : the notebook that describes my approach,
 - 'predictions.csv' : the csv file that contains the predictions of the variable TARGET_FLAG for the test dataset.
 Each prediction is associated to its INDEX.